mphipps2/final_jzcapa/README.md

 M branches of size N for the processed data from rcdaqAnalysis.
 M is an arbitrary number.

 #### XML Setting file support - Beta version ####
-Since 29th January you will need to install also xercesc as a dependency to compile JCaPA.
+Since 29th January you will need to install also xercesc as a dependency to compile JZCaPA.
 This is rather straight forward on machines where you have root access.
 You've just to run

 your_package_installer install xerces-c